 • Avoid heel striking

-- Running technique is important in preventing injury – to get your running technique looked at to make sure you are running to the best of your ability and to prevent injury – book in for a biomechanical analysis with our podiatrist Matt Shanahan
+- Running technique is important in preventing injury – to get your running technique looked at to make sure you are running to the best of your ability and to prevent injury – book in for a running analysis with one of our friendly podiatrists

 • Stretch your calves